facebook/relay/website/docs/guides/semantic-nullability.md

 Once you've added the directive to your schema, you can add `@throwOnFieldError` to your fragment and queries to indicate that the client should throw an error if any field errors are encountered when the fragment is read.

 :::note
-Be sure to add [React error boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) to your app above any componets that are using `@throwOnFieldError`.
+Be sure to add [React error boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) to your app above any components that are using `@throwOnFieldError`.
 :::

 In the below example, Relay's generated TypeScript or Flow types for `user.name` will be non-nullable.